 A Character may get on/off an animal or inside/out of a vehicle in their Zone.

 Once during a Character’s turn, they may exchange what weapons and items they are holding or pick something up.
 If they take an Action using a particular item, they must have those items in their hands at the end of their turn.

 A Character may always talk in addition to other Actions, but must use the Skill Check Action if they would need to make a roll.
 Characters may whisper or speak normally to characters in their zone, speak loudly to characters in an adjacent zone, and yell at characters 2 zones away.
 If a character talks while attempting Stealth, remove one success from their result and an additional success for each zone away they are throwing their voice.

-They Character tries to put anything between them and the enemy.
+The Character tries to put anything between them and the enemy.
 As long as there are Allies in the Character's Zone in Melee, enemies cannot target them with Melee Attacks.

 Reposition and Ready Melee Attack

-The Character throws objects aside as they hunt for someone.
+The Character throws obstacles aside as they hunt for someone.
 Awareness Check against enemies in their Zone gain an automatic success.
 If they find an enemy, they may immediately make an attack.
 They may not Stealth until their next Turn.

 The Character makes a Skill Check.
 They may not attack this Round.

-Weapons define the maximum number of a attacks a Character can make in a Round.
+Weapons define the maximum number of attacks a Character can make in a Round.
 Normally, Characters make a single attack on their turn, but sometimes due to Overwatch and Attacks of Opportunity, they will make more.
 Each Character’s APR only resets at the beginning of their next turn.

 Overwatch and Attack of Opportunity are both Skill Abilities